MekfouleElbechir/MekfouleElbechir/README.md

 - 👋 Hi, I’m Mekfoule
-- 👀 I’m interested in I many fields.
+- 👀 I’m interested in many fields.
   I rarely find something that doesn't interest me.
   I have multiple hobbies, which is a problem, but I try to focus on one thing.